hymkor/smake/README.md

 ### (env (("NAME" "VALUE")...)
 COMMANDS...)

 Set the environment variables and execute COMMANDS.
-Then, restores them to thier original values.
+Then, restores them to their original values.

 ### (wildcard "PATTERN"...)